tic-ull/pelican-bootstrap3-imagenull/README.md

 * Set DISQUS_ID_PREFIX_SLUG to _True_ if you have configured your article URLs such that the slug alone will likely not be unique.
 Ignored if DISQUS_NO_ID is _True_.
 * You can also enable Disqus comments for pages.
 This is a per-page setting you can control by adding a field `comments` to you pages' metadata.
 Set it to _enabled_ to enable comments for that page.
 Comment-threads for pages will have an id that is prefixed by 'page-'.
 * To show Disqus comment counts on the index page, set DISQUS_DISPLAY_COUNTS to _True_.

-### Content license

-You can optionally declare a [Creative Commons license](http://creativecommons.org) for the content of your site.
-It will appear in the site's footer.
-To enable, use one of the following two ways for configuration.

-* To choose the license by name, set `CC_LICENSE` to the common abbreviated name of the license: `"CC-BY"` (require attribution), `"CC-BY-SA"` (require ShareAlike), `"CC-BY-ND"` (NoDerivatives) , `"CC-BY-NC"` (require attribution, no commercial reuse), `"CC-BY-NC-SA"` (require ShareAlike, no commercial reuse), or `"CC-BY-NC-ND"` (NoDerivatives, no commercial reuse).
-* Alternatively, choose the licence by features:
-    * `CC_LICENSE_DERIVATIVES` - `"yes"` if permitted, `"no"` if not permitted, and `"ShareAlike"` if derivatives must be shared under the same terms.
-    * `CC_LICENSE_COMMERCIAL` - `"yes"` if commercial reuse is permitted, and `"no"` otherwise.
-* Optionally, you can include attribution markup in the license mark by setting `CC_ATTR_MARKUP` to _True_.

-The license choice mirrors the [Creative Commons License Chooser](http://creativecommons.org/choose/).
-Source for the macro that renders the mark is at http://github.com/hlapp/cc-tools.

 ### GitHub